-1. Demeaning, belittling or harassing others.

-2. Rumoring, gossiping about or damaging a classmate, instructor, clinical agency, or clinical agency employee's reputation.

-3. Habitually interrupting or undermining faculty instruction.

-4. Lack of attention to instruction or college communications, including not checking and responding to email communication.

-5. Sending emails or posting information online or via social media that is inflammatory in nature.

-6. Yelling, screaming, or demonstration of inappropriate displays of temper at instructors, peers, clinical agency staff, or any RVCC nursing program staff.

-7. Threatening others, including physical threats and intimidation, verbal/nonverbal threats, and implied threats of any kind of harm (physical, emotional, reputational).
+- Demeaning, belittling or harassing others. - Rumoring, gossiping or using damaging/demeaning language about a classmate, instructor, clinical agency, or clinical agency employee. - Habitually interrupting or undermining faculty instruction. - Lack of response to college communications, including not responding to email communication. - Sending emails or posting information online or via social media that is inflammatory and/or confidential in nature. - Yelling, screaming, or demonstration of inappropriate displays of temper at instructors, peers, clinical agency staff, or any RVCC staff. - Threatening others, including physical threats and intimidation, verbal/nonverbal threats, and implied threats of any kind of harm (physical, emotional, reputational).

-7. Consistently arriving late to class.

-8. Knowingly withholding information needed by a peer, preceptor, instructor, clinical agency staff, or nursing program staff.

-9. Discounting or ignoring input from instructors or preceptors regarding classroom and/or clinical performance or professional conduct specific to the profession and standards of nursing and expectations of the college.
+- Consistently arriving late to class/ lab, and clinical. - Knowingly withholding information needed by a peer, preceptor, instructor, clinical agency staff, or nursing program staff. - Discounting or ignoring input from instructors or preceptors regarding classroom and/or clinical performance or professional conduct specific to the profession and standards of nursing and expectations of the college.